 We believe in the sacrament of Holy Baptism as the present day sign of the amazing grace of God.
 For us, that grace as signified in Holy Baptism is not dependent upon our acceptance of the offer of the gift of salvation.
 Therefore we baptize persons of all ages who are presented or present themselves as having trust in God and a willingness to follow Jesus.
-Parents promise to be faithful in bringing up their baptized children in the church that they may be fully nurtured in the love of God until their majority.
-Of course, with children and adults of sufficient competence to answer for themselves, we require that they confess their rejection of sin and profess their faith in God prior to their Holy Baptism.
-Thus Baptism is not only a real act of God’s grace, but also a sign of the person’s regeneration or new birth in Jesus, the Christ.
+Baptism is not only a real act of God’s grace, but also a sign of a person’s regeneration or new birth in the way of Christ.

-We believe in the sacrament of Holy Communion, also known as The Lord’s Supper and The Holy Eucharist, as our partaking of God’s redeeming grace by Jesus, the Christ’s death.
-We partake of the bread and wine in a heavenly and spiritual manner by faith and do not believe in Transubstantiation, or the actual physical change of the elements of bread and wine into blood and flesh.
+We believe in the sacrament of Holy Communion, also known as The Lord’s Supper and The Holy Eucharist, as our partaking of God’s redeeming grace through Christ.
+We believe in and practice an open table, inviting all who wish to come to partake in the sacrament with us.

-We believe in the priesthood of all believers; that all who love God will follow in the way of obedient service which was given its ultimate expression in Jesus of Nazareth.
-Therefore we believe that we are stewards of all of creation; the people, creatures, earth, water, air and uttermost depths of outer space.
+We believe in the priesthood of all believers; that the desire of God is for relationship with all humanity.
+We believe that we are stewards of all of creation; the people, creatures, earth, water, and air.
 We are engaged and involved in our world and do not shrink from spreading the good news of God’s love in every arena of God-created existence.

 Vision & Focus